by Ray Bradbury

 Captain Beatty Timeline and Summary

-- When Guy posits conspiracy theories about the Mechanical Hound, Captain Beatty assures him that machinery does not have emotion or motive.
+- When Montag posits conspiracy theories about the Mechanical Hound, Captain Beatty assures him that machinery does not have emotion or motive.

 - He jokes about Montag feeling guilty, which is right on the money.

-- He calls Guy out for his use of the phrase “once upon a time” and then shows him the rulebook that clearly states firemen have been around since Benjamin Franklin.
+- He calls Montag out for his use of the phrase “once upon a time” and then shows him the rulebook that clearly states firemen have been around since Benjamin Franklin.

 - He accompanies the men to an alarm at which the woman whose house they are burning commits suicide.
 On the ride back to the firehouse, he repeats the words she quoted from Hugh Latimer and explains the historical context, surprising the men in doing so.